 Teya will soon begin a new chapter.
 She’ll be attending Grinnell College in Grinnell Iowa, playing soccer again.
 She’ll be able to form new bonds with the current and new teammates-she’ll get a new start.

-Photo courtesy of the Rosenbach family
+Photo courtesy of Brian Powers

 Reece Rosenbach’s childhood was filled with sports as she was starting to grow, but one had stuck with her more than she would think.
 Reece began playing soccer when she was five years old.
 Although she was little and had just moved to Missoula, she didn’t quit soccer.
 She continued to play throughout the time of her growing up.
 Reece had built multiple relationships with her fellow teammates throughout her time of playing, now knowing that moving was a blessing to her.
 The teenager who wore number eight will forever be thankful for their parents, putting in the effort and thought of setting up senior night every year.